jpchev/keycloak_ex/Readme.md

 ### roles

-the following concepts of roles are shown:
+the following concepts of roles are covered:

 * manage users with roles in Keycloak
 * position roles in JWT tokens through a custom *token mapper*